Sharing Great Strategies

 Strategy Hall of Fame Listings

-These are the best performing Safety Strategies when scored for worst-case drawdown, consistency of return,
+These are the best performing Safety Strategies when scored for least quarterly downside deviation,

-and a return typical of a below-average year.
+and still achieving a respectable return.
 To be ranked and listed, a Strategy must have (a) at least five

-mutual funds or ETFs with at least 15 years of data, or at least ten stocks with at least 15 years of data.
+mutual funds with at least 15 years of data or (b) at least 5 ETFs starting before 1/1/2008.
+The BornOn Date

 These are the best performing Mutual Fund Strategies having at least 10 years of performance history.